Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_parameterisation/README.rst

 We set the initial parameters and ranges for the multipliers (hill_se, hill_main, hill_mang, rch_all, race_all) to
 allow a 20% change around the predicted in the inflow values.
 The initial values for the Hawea and Clutha River conductance (riv_h1, riv_h2, riv_h3, riv_c1) were roughly pulled from the model developed in Wilson et al. (2012).
-The initial values for the smaller river conductance (riv_gview, riv_john) were set as an order of magnitude #todo not sure this sentence makes sentence? order of magnitude above? than the Hawea and Clutha River conductance.
+The initial values for the smaller river conductance (riv_gview, riv_john) were set as an order of magnitude lower than the Hawea and Clutha River conductance.
 The ranges for the river conductance are somewhat arbitrary but act to allow the model to explore a range of values.
 The initial and ranges of kh_lake, and kh_mor_l0 were set to the values used for the main pilot points.
 The specific storage values (sy_ss_rest, sy_ss_mor_l0, sy_ss_mor_l1) were set to typical